JCSheeron/AS_305841_E00002/305841_E00002_AM_0/Logical/Libraries/GAMpMotion/Types.typ

     driveResetReq : BOOL := FALSE;
     (* NOTE: Do not add bool reqs after driveResetReq that should be cleared in emo mode.
 HMI and memcopy/memset ramifications. *) axisNo : USINT := 0;
-    GearRatioNumerator : DINT := 100; (* gear factor of the slave / measurment resolution of the slave *)
+    GearRatioNumerator : DINT := 1000; (* gear factor of the slave / measurment resolution of the slave *)
-    GearRatioDenominator : DINT := 100; (* gear factor of the master / measurment resolution of the master *)
+    GearRatioDenominator : DINT := 1000; (* gear factor of the master / measurment resolution of the master *)
+    CamId : UINT;
     homePosition : LREAL := 0.0;
     shiftDistance : LREAL := 0.0; (* phase/offset shift distance *)
     shiftProfileDistance : LREAL := 0.0; (* distance master moves during a shift *)